Triston Casas Player Props: Red Sox vs. Rays

 - TV Channel: NESN

 Looking to place a prop bet on Triston Casas?
-Check out what's available at BetMGM and sign up with this link!
+Check out what's available at BetMGM and use bonus code "GNPLAY" when you sign up with this link!

 Triston Casas At The Plate

-- Casas is hitting .187 with six doubles, six home runs and 25 walks.
+- Casas is batting .187 with six doubles, six home runs and 25 walks.

 - Casas has picked up an RBI in 11 games this season (23.4%), with two or more RBI in five of those contests (10.6%).